dkrest1/theseedfi_assessment/README.md

 ## Description

-    <p>This task demonstrate saving a numerical value (currency) with controlled precision to a PostgreSQL database using Node.js without data loss.
+This task demonstrate saving a numerical value (currency) with controlled precision to a PostgreSQL database using Node.js without data loss.
 This example will utilize native functionalities and avoid external frameworks like Express and ORM Libraries like TypeORM.</p>

-## Research and Explanation to the Question Asked in Interview
+## Research and Explanation to the Question Asked in The Interview

-    <p>Answer: To save a floating-point value with 4 decimal places, such as 2053.0005, in a PostgreSQL database without losing precision<p>
+**Answer:** : To save a floating-point value with 4 decimal places, such as 2053.0005, in a PostgreSQL database without losing precision

-    **Recommended Approach: Using `NUMERIC` or `DECIMAL` Data Types**
+**Recommended Approach: Using `NUMERIC`, `DECIMAL` or `STRING` Data Types**

 For financial applications or scenarios where precision is paramount, the preferred data types are `NUMERIC` and `DECIMAL`.
 These types offer: